AlexsLemonade/training-modules/scRNA-seq/pre-processing_scRNA-seq.md

 #### In this section, we will be running through the basics of pre-processing single-cell rna-seq data.

-As opposed to bulk rna-seq, there are there are a few main things to look out for in single cell rna-seq:

-**Single-cell rna-seq has...**
-- More amplification (and more of it's associated biases and error)
-- More 0's in the gene expression data (most genes aren't expressed across cell types)

 For the purposes of this tutorial, we'll summarize single-cell technologies as being one of two groups, based on their capture methods and quantitative nature.
 Depending on how the cells are sorted and what technology is used, the pre-processing steps are a bit different and the biases to look out for in post-processing also vary.